fledge-iot/fledge/docs/rest_api_guide/03_RESTservices.rst

 .. note::

-   The API entry points in this section require that the installation has been configured with access to a Fledge package repository.
+   The API entry points in this section require that the Fledge installation has been configured with access to a Fledge package repository.

 Installed Service Types
 ~~~~~~~~~~~~~~~~~~~~~~~